Doing peer conferences right

 A free guide to creating peer conferences

-The Association for Software Testing (AST) has just issued a free guide to creating peer conferences.
+The Association for Software Testing (AST) issued a free guide to creating peer conferences.
 I believe the software testing community adopted my term “peer conference” for their get-togethers after a conversation I had with pioneer software tester James Bach in 2004.

 Reminiscent of my first book, Conferences That Work, AST’s guide provides a comprehensive entry-level guide to starting, preparing for, and running a peer conference.
 While it doesn’t offer the level of detail in Conferences That Work, it’s an excellent introduction to the key issues.
 Although it’s written for software testing conferences (hence the references to Lean Coffee and k-cards) first-time organizers of small conferences of any kind will learn a lot.